-Urbain Coutteau was an ostriche breeder and homebrewer at his farm in Reninge.
+Many years ago, Urbain Coutteau was an ostriche breeder and a homebrewer.
 The ostriches have long gone, but the beer is still there.
-From their Struise headquarters in Oost-Vleteren, Urbain and his team are causing a revolution in the Belgian beer scene.
+From their Struise headquarters, Urbain and his team are causing a revolution in the Belgian beer scene.
 Try their Pannepot (Old Fisherman’s Ale, 10% ABV) and Black Albert (Belgian Royal Stout, 13% ABV).

-After checking in at our hotel, we will set out for dinner and an evening stroll through the cobblestoned streets of picturesque Bruges.
+After checking in, we will set out for dinner and an evening stroll through the cobblestoned streets of picturesque Bruges.